-Parent/guardians of students attending the East Windsor Public Schools have the option to enroll their child(ren) in a magnet school with which the district is a nonparticipating-district, if the magnet school has unused student capacity.
+Parents of students attending the East Windsor Public Schools have the option to enroll their child(ren) in a magnet school with which the district is a non-participating district, if the magnet school has unused student capacity.
 The district will pay any tuition charge.